General Drift Analysis with Tail Bounds: Preliminaries

 \section{Preliminaries}

-\paragraph{Stochastic process.} Throughout this paper, we analyze time-discrete stochastic processes represented by a sequence of non-negative random variables $(X_t)_{t\ge 0}$.
-For example, $X_t$ could represent the number of zero- or one-bits of an \ea at generation~$t$, a certain distance value of a population-based EA from an optimal population etc. In particular, $X_t$ might aggregate several different random variables realized by a search heuristic at time~$t$ into a single one.
-We do not care whether the state space is discrete (\eg, all non-negative integers or even a finite subset thereof) or continuous.
-In discrete search spaces, the random variables $X_t$ will have a discrete support; however, this is not important for the formulation of the forthcoming theorems.
+We analyze time-discrete stochastic processes represented by a sequence of non-negative random variables $(X_t)_{t\in\N_0}$.
+For example, $X_t$ could represent a certain distance value of an RSH from an optimum.
+In particular, $X_t$ might aggregate several different random variables realized by an RSH at time~$t$ into a single one.
+In contrast to existing drift theorems, we do not demand that the state space is discrete (\eg, all non-negative integers) and do not require either that the state space is subset of a compact interval.
+Instead, the state space is a subset of the real numbers, possibly bounded on one side.

-\paragraph{First hitting time.} We adopt the convention that the process should pass below some threshold $a\ge 0$ (``minimizes'' its state) and define the first hitting time $T_a:=\min\{t\mid X_t\le a\}$.
+We adopt the convention that the process should pass below some threshold $a\ge 0$ (``minimizes'' its state) and define the first hitting time $T_a:=\min\{t\mid X_t\le a\}$.
 If the actual process seeks to maximize its state, typically a straightforward mapping allows us to stick to the convention of minimization.
-In a special case, we are interested in the hitting time~$T_0$ of state~$0$; for example when a \ea is run on \OneMax and were are interested in the first point of time where the number of zero-bits becomes zero.
-Note that $T_a$ is a stopping time and that we tacitly assume that the stochastic process is adapted to its natural filtration $\filt:=(X_0,\dots,X_t)$, \ie, the information available up to time~$t$.
+In an important special case, we are interested in the hitting time~$T_0$ of target state~$0$; for example when a \ea, a very simple RSH, is run on the well-known \OneMax problem and were are interested in the first point of time where the number of zero-bits becomes zero.
+Note that $T_a$ is a stopping time and that we assume that the stochastic process is adapted to some filtration $(\filt)_{t\in\N_0}$, such as its natural filtration $\sigma(X_0,\dots,X_t)$.

+Our main goal is to describe properties of the distribution of the first hitting time $T_a$, hence some information about the stochastic process before that time is required.
+In particular, we consider the expected one-step change of the process the so-called \emph{drift}.
+For any event $A$ and random variable $X$, we use the well-established notation $\E{X\semc A\mid \filt}:=\E{X\indic{A}\mid \filt}$, where $\indic{}$ is the indicator function.
+Note that $\delta_t$ in general is a random variable since the outcomes of $X_0,\dots,X_t$ are random.
+Suppose we manage to bound the random variable $\delta_t$ from below by some real number $\delta^*>0$, conditioning on that $X_t\ge a$.
+This is the same as bounding